rhel-labs/learn-katacoda/VDO-configure/step1.md

 VDO can be used with local or cloud storage, to be the backing storage for products, such as, Filesystems, Ceph, iSCSI, and fibre channel.

-VDO is comprised of:
+VDO is comprised of two Kernel modules
-  Two Kernel modules
+    * kvdo     - manages block storage and compression

-    kvdo     - manages block storage and compression uds      - manages the deduplication index
+    * uds      - manages the deduplication index

   User space utilities
     * vdo      - vdo manager used to create, remove or modify volumes
     * vdostats - view volume statistics